 Finalist - Lethbridge 20000 Small Scale Art Award (2020)

 Finalist - Hawkesbury Art Prize (2019)

 Group exhibition (Michael Reid Gallery, Sydney) 2020

 Lauriston Press Gallery (Kyneton, Victoria)

-His works are held in private collections in Australia and overseas.
+His works are held in private collections in Australia, Europe, US and Southeast Asia.